Thriving Communities Initiative

 Ready.
 Set.
 Apply.

-Below are three primary questions you will be asked on your TCI application.
-Please spend some time carefully considering and crafting your responses to these questions before beginning the application process.
+Below are three primary questions you will be asked upon applying for TCI.
+Please spend some time carefully considering and crafting your responses to these questions.

 - Identify what would make your community a strong candidate for the program.
 What are the areas in which you have the greatest need for effective leadership such as civic, business, nonprofit and community volunteers?